 1. How long does a multi-family painting project typically take?

 Duration depends on building size, number of units, and weather conditions.
 For a 20-unit building (exterior), expect 2–4 weeks with a crew of 6–10.
 Interiors for common areas may take 1–2 weeks.
 Factoring in buffer days for weather is wise.
+In our experience, projects in inland areas like Livermore proceed faster than coastal ones due to consistent weather.
+Always add 20% time cushion for unexpected delays like rain or material shortages.

 2. Can residents stay in their units during painting?

 Yes, with proper planning.
 Interior work can be done unit by unit, with residents temporarily relocated to another part of the building or given notice for specific days.
 Exterior painting typically allows normal occupancy, though windows may need to remain closed during application.
+We coordinate with property managers to minimize inconvenience, often scheduling interior work during off-peak hours.

 3. What is the best time of year for painting in the Bay Area?

 Late spring (May-June) and early fall (September-October) offer the most consistent weather.
 Summer can be too hot for drying paint in inland areas, and winter brings rain.
 However, with proper preparation and high-quality materials, painting is possible year-round.
+For example, using fast-drying paints and temperature-controlled storage allows winter projects in the East Bay.

 4. Are low-VOC paints required for multi-family projects?

 While not always legally required, many HOAs and cities in California (especially in Alameda and Santa Clara counties) mandate low-VOC paints for interior common areas.
 Even if not required, they improve indoor air quality and allow faster re-occupancy, reducing resident disruption.
+Our standard specification uses Benjamin Moore's Natura line, which is zero-VOC and GREENGUARD certified.

 5. How do I choose a painting contractor for a multi-family project?